Most super funds offer life, total and permanent disability (TPD) and income protection insurance for their members.

 - don't have insurance through another super fund or insurer

-- have a particular need for it, for example, you have children or dependants, or work in a high-risk job
+- have a particular need for it, for example, you have children or dependents, or work in a high-risk job

-From 1 April 2020, insurance will not be provided if you're a new super fund member aged under 25 unless you:
+Insurance will not be provided if you're a new super fund member aged under 25, or your account balance is under $6000 unless you:

-- write to your fund to request insurance through your super
+- contact your fund to request insurance through your super

-- work in a dangerous job - you can cancel this cover if you don't want it.
+- work in a dangerous job and your fund chooses to give you automatic cover - you can cancel this cover if you don't want it.

 Work out if you need life insurance through your super and how much cover you might need.